-By 1995, four years after we first alerted the authorities, the Birk Knowes was becoming increasingly difficult to work at due to the large amount of debris left behind by the German collectors.
+By 1995, four years after we first alerted the authorities, the Birk Knowes fossil bed was becoming increasingly difficult to work at due to the large amount of debris left behind by the German collectors.
 As warnings to SNH about this continued to fall on deaf ears, it was time to take a different approach.

 One of the farmers along the track to Birk Knowes was made aware that the Volkswagen station car that kept driving past his farmhouse on the way to Logan farm was from a collector without a permit who had been ransacking the fossil site.
 The farmers were asked if they could make Scottish Natural Heritage aware the next time they saw the car.